 Click here for the 2022 Official Primary Election Results.
 Sign-up to be notified by email when any election results are posted.

 REGISTRATION: Requirements for Registering to Vote

 OFFICES UP: Certified List of offices up in 2022

 EARLY VOTING SCHEDULE:

-Early Voting will take place at both the Lake Placid Beach House, 31 Parkside Dr Lake Placid NY and North Hudson Town Offices, 3024 US Route 9 North Hudson NY.
-The buildings are accessible to all voters.
+Early Voting will take place at the Lake Placid Elementary School, 318 Old Military Rd Lake Placid NY.
+The building is accessible to all voters.

 ATTENTION MILITARY AND OVERSEAS VOTERS: New York State has established a new web page to allow military and overseas voters to immediately obtain their general election ballots online in addition to the existing mail and fax options.
 To establish an account, you should click on the New York State link for military and overseas voters.
 Additional information: County web page and pdf; YouTube public service announcement.

 The Board of Elections of Essex County is responsible for administering all aspects of elections in Essex County to maintain and facilitate participation in a democratic system of government.
 The Essex County Board of Elections conducts all national, state, county, city and town elections.
 The structure of this agency, its responsibilities and duties are mandated by New York State Election Law.
 Guidelines for procedures are provided by the Rules and Regulations defined by the New York State Board of Elections.